PayThePizzo/Discrete-Mathematics-Notes/README.md

 Maintained by [PayThePizzo](https://github.com/PayThePizzo)

 #### Warning
 1. I take no credit from any of the material that is included, nor I assure the correctness of my notes since I am not a professor.
+This is merely a way to share my personal notes with my fellow students at Ca' Foscari University.
 2. All the material cited is intended for personal use and I highly recommend purchasing the materials I cited.

 #### In case something is wrong